 Treatments and drugs

-Croup can be scary — especially if it lands your child in the doctor's office, hospital or emergency room.
+Croup can be scary — especially if it lands your child in the doctor's office, emergency room or hospital.
+Comforting your child and keeping him or her calm are important, because crying and agitation worsen airway obstruction.
 Hold your child, sing lullabies or read quiet stories.
 Offer a favorite blanket or toy.
 Speak in a soothing voice.
-Your presence can help keep your child calm.

 Lifestyle and home remedies

 Croup often runs its course within three to five days.
 In the meantime, keep your child comfortable with a few simple measures:

 Your child's cough may improve during the day, but don't be surprised if it returns at night.
 You may want to sleep near your child or even in the same room so that you can take quick action if your child's symptoms become severe.

 To prevent croup, take the same steps you use to prevent colds and flu.
 Frequent hand-washing is most important.
 Also keep your child away from anyone who's sick, and encourage your child to cough or sneeze into his or her elbow.

 To stave off more-serious infections, keep your child's vaccinations current.
 The diphtheria and Haemophilus influenza type b vaccines offer protection from some of the rarest — but most dangerous — forms of upper airway infection.